ABOUT

 OUTREACH & COMMUNITY

-Duke Marine Lab Community Science Program Volunteer educator for Carteret County Boys & Girls Club students (2018-21)
+Duke Marine Lab Community Science Program Volunteer educator (2018-2021)

-Duke Sustainable Oceans Alliance President and Executive Board of undergraduate club (2016-20)
+Duke Sustainable Oceans Alliance President & Executive Board (2016-2019)